docQodly/docs/docs/concepts/lang-quicktour.md

 ## Constants

-Qodly proposes an extensed set of predefined constants, whose values are accessible by name.
+QodlyScript proposes an extensed set of predefined constants, whose values are accessible by name.
 They allow writing more readable code.
 For example, `sk char codes` is a constant (value 1).

 ```4d
 a="alpha bravo charlie"